vitejs/vite/README.md

 **⚠️ Warning: Experimental ⚠️**

-Create a new project following files:
+Create a new project with the following files:

 **package.json**